laupontiroli/platform_api-serv/docs/exercises/exercise1.md

-!!! warning "Attention"

-    **To consume the API, the user must be authenticated.**

 Using FastAPI[^1] (or other framework) on Python :material-information-outline:{ title="Python is mandatory!" }, create a REST API that allows the user to convert between currencies.
 The API should have the following endpoints:

 !!! info "GET /exchange/{from}/{to}"